serverless/blog/posts/2017-04-13-software-engineering-resources.md

 # The Clean Coder

-This is another great book by the same autohr (uncle Bob) who also wrote ["Clean Code"](#clean-code).
+This is another great book by the same author (uncle Bob) who also wrote ["Clean Code"](#clean-code).

 The main topic of this book is how professional software developers should behave.
-How they should communicate and work on projects / problems.
+How they should communicate and work on projects or solve problems.

-Did you ever feel empowered and super happy after hitting a super tight deadline while being you're overloaded with tasks in the current sprint?
+Have you ever felt empowered and super happy after hitting a super tight deadline while being you're overloaded with tasks in the current sprint?
 You should be proud and your boss too, right?

 Read this book and think again...